 Adobe’s Flash is in its final death throes and this is evident in the fact that the focus for developing applications is shifting away to newer technologies on the web.
 With each version of the Flash Professional being released, the dream of Flash being the radical place for creativity is drifting away.
 This comes across as a surprise as the software was once the hot favorite.
 Flash’s death signals a large shift in people’s perception and experience of the internet.

 With tools that welcomed individual creativity, Flash was able to raise a cohort of animators.
 It allowed people to easily design games as well as animations.
 With its neutral platform, Flash powered such games that were not welcome on general networks.
 Flash’s decline foretells the demise of the coder’s dreams.
 Technology has been moving away from a dominant device to an ecosystem.
-The gela1fact is that a universal platform will not be able to rise without a parallel interface.
+The fact is that a universal platform will not be able to rise without a parallel interface.
 Although HTML5 is being seen is the successor to Flash, but it is true that it isn’t a universal answer.

 In today’s Flash free environment, developers are required to analyze their products on a variety of OS’s, browsers as well as hardwares.
 The side-effects of Flash’s demise are not just limited to the programmers, they also affect the web-users.
 HTML5 is not the transformation that everyone hoped for.
 As opposed to Flash, the HTML5 does not boast of a singular guiding force.
 Every single day, some or the other, library or tool is being released to bring it up to speed.